Is It Time for a Paradigm Shift in Yoga Teaching: Teaching Opportunities in the Wellness Revolution with Julie Gudmestad

 Illness-Wellness Continuum Yoga Therapy and Yoga Teacher Training Backgrounds

-Yoga teacher training for the most part caters to young and able-bodied people.
-And yoga therapy training, the way it has developed, focuses on helping people towards the disease and disability part of the continuum.
+For the most part, yoga teacher training caters to young and able-bodied people.
+And yoga therapy training, as it has developed, focuses on helping people with the disease and disability part of the continuum.

 Is It Time for a Paradigm Shift in Yoga Teaching?

 In answer to this issue, Julie developed her own system of teaching yoga at her Gudmestad Yoga studio in Portland, OR.
-The system is based on teaching yoga in courses or terms and teaching the teachers how to observe the musculoskeletal limitations of students and offer teaching methodology that’s appropriate to their physical abilities and their level of experience.
+The system is based on teaching yoga in courses or terms and teaching the teachers how to observe the musculoskeletal limitations of students, and offering teaching methodology that’s appropriate to their physical abilities and their level of experience.

 Recent articles